Geoffrey Evans and John Shaw: Shaw

 As of January 2025, Shaw is still imprisoned for his part in the murder of Mary Duffy, having been moved from Arbour Hill Prison in Dublin to Castlerea Prison in Co Roscommon in 2022.
 Having served over 49 years he is currently the longest serving prisoner in Ireland.

 Elizabeth Plunkett

 In 2023, relatives of Elizabeth Plunkett were notified by the Irish Parole Board that Shaw was due for temporary day release.
 After further legal inquiries, the family subsequently discovered that they had no right to object to his release, because Shaw had not been convicted of any crime against her.
 They further discovered that no inquest had been held or death certificate issued for Elizabeth.
-In January 2025 a District Court jury in Gorey returned a verdict of unlawful killing, with coroner Dr Sean Nixon recording a cause of death as asphyxia due to strangulation.
+In January 2025 a District Court jury in Gorey returned a verdict of unlawful killing, with coroner recording a cause of death as asphyxia due to strangulation.
 Her family called on Drew Harris, the Garda Commissioner, to reopen the murder investigation.
 A May 2025 RTÉ Doc on One podcast series "Stolen Sister" examined the case.